cgfatuzzo/CGFblog/about.md

 | <img src="images/publishANDORperish.gif"  height="200"/> |  <img src="images/PublishPerish.jpg"  height="200"/> |

 <a name="myfootnote1">1</a>  which sucks all joy from the researcher life and nurtures all kind of *lovely* side effects in direct opposition with the ideal scientific community - such as the discouraging of ideas circulation (lest someone else beats you to it!) or cooperation, while promoting bad behaviors like antagonism or egotism.
-Ultimately resulting on a slowing down of the overall process of collective learning, such a frustrating outcome.
+Ultimately resulting on a slowing down of the overall process of collective learning, such a truly frustrating outcome.